epics-modules/Dante/docs/source/index.rst

 - WaitForPlugins = Yes
 - TriggerMode = FreeRunning

-The PresetReal time was decreased in 1 ms steps until the mapping mode acquisition was no longer keeping up on all boards.
+The PresetReal time was decreased in 1 ms steps until the mapping mode acquisition no longer collected the requested number of pixels.
-This is a conservative criterion, because sometimes even at shorter times the acquisition would successfully complete.
-But it was likely to fail for more mapping points because spectra on the higher boards were not being read at the rate as the lower boards, so buffers are likely to eventually overflow.

 The PresetReal time on the Dante is limited to multiples of 1 ms, so the pixel rate in FreeRun mode is limited to 1000, 500, 333, 250, etc.